 The order states that in order to maintain fire safety standards a company must appoint a Responsible Individual (RI).
-In circumstances whereby the company has multiple locations or departments there may be a requirement for several RI’s but there will always be one person with overall responsibility for maintaining fire safety procedures.
+In circumstances whereby the company has multiple locations or departments, there may be a requirement for several RI’s but there will always be one person with overall responsibility for maintaining fire safety procedures.

 The RI, or person(s) acting on their behalf, are required to carry out certain fire safety duties which include ensuring the general fire precautions are satisfactory and conducting a fire risk assessment.
 If more than five persons are employed it has to be a written assessment.

 If you employ 5 people or more, you are required by law to have a written fire risk assessment for your business.
-This should be carried out by a competent person who can ensure that all legislation requirements are fulfilled.
+This should be carried out by a competent person who can ensure that all legislative requirements are fulfilled.

 Failure to comply with these laws could result in the prosecution of whoever is appointed to handle fire safety in your business.

-At present, there is no legal guidelines as to what is meant by the term ‘competent’.
+At present, there are no legal guidelines as to what is meant by the term ‘competent’.
 One way to ensure competence is to work with a BAFE approved company to help carry out your fire safety assessment, define your policies and procedures, and ensure your equipment is regularly maintained.

-BAFE is the independent, Third Party Certification registration organisation for the fire protection industry.
-They are the registration body that develops schemes to support quality standards that companies like Tecserv must achieve in order to become third party certified.
+BAFE is the independent, Third-Party Certification registration organisation for the fire protection industry.
+They are the registration body that develops schemes to support quality standards that companies like Tecserv must achieve in order to become third-party certified.